Software Outsourcing: 2020 - 2021 Guide

 Faster development and Speed up product time-to-market

-Since the outsourced workforce are already experienced and well-versed in the technologies and tools required of the development process, there’s no need for extra time spending on training and on-boarding, saving customers a significant chunk of time to speed up the development process.
+Since the outsourced workforce is already experienced and well-versed in the technologies and tools required of the development process, there’s no need for extra time spending on training and on-boarding, saving customers a significant chunk of time to speed up the development process.
 Specifically, this is highly beneficial in the context of large international corporations, where the decision-making and approvals process might take much longer than usual.

 Cons of Software Outsourcing